Neverbland/slack-harvest/README.md

 ## Architecture

-The application is written 100% in `Node.JS` and at this point consists of two blocks: The **cron-like time schedule** that sends notification messages to slack users and a simple **HTTP API** to trigger the notifications (for the moment for a single user and all users set up in the configuration file).
+The application is written 100% in `Node.JS` and at this point consists of thre blocks:
+- the **cron-like time schedule** that sends notification messages to slack users,
+- a simple **HTTP API** to trigger notifications (single user and all users notifications, management report),
+- a **Slack Command API endpoint** that manages Harvest timer setup.

 ### The HARVEST configuration